CN120/P2P_Networks_Project/README.md

 application is now running and fully functional.
 9. Once a peer is done and wants to end their application, they run "./end".

-Compilation on DC Linux machines (shouldn't be necessary, but including instructions just in case the executable doesn't work for some reason):
+Compilation on DC Linux machines (this really shouldn't be necessary, but we're including instructions just in case the executable doesn't work for some reason):
 Compilation requires the openssl library to be installed, but you shouldn't need to deal with this since the DC machines already have it.